-He spent his evenings poring over accounts, or making endless calculations based on cheaper freights for copra and on the possible maximum and minimum market prices for that staple of commerce.
+possible maximum and minimum market prices for that staple of commerce.
 His days were spent out on the plantation.
 He undertook more clearing of bush; and clearing and planting went on, under his personal supervision, at a faster pace than ever before.
 He experimented with premiums for extra work performed by the black boys, and yearned continually for more of them to put to work.
-Not until Joan could return on the schooner would this be possible, for the professional recruiters were all under long contracts to the Fulcrum Brothers, Morgan and Raff, and the Fires, Philp Company; while the Flibberty-Gibbet was wholly occupied in running about among his widely scattered trading stations, which extended from the coast of New Georgia in one direction to Ulava and Sikiana in the other.
-Blacks he must have, and, if Joan were fortunate in getting a schooner, three months at least must elapse before the first recruits could be landed on Berande.
+Not until Joan could return on the schooner would this be possible, for the professional recruiters were all under long contracts to the Fulcrum Brothers, Morgan and Raff, and the Fires, Philp Company; while the Flibberty- "A great piece, that Miss Lackland of yours," he chuckled.
+"Claims to be a part-owner of Berande.
+Says she's your partner.
+Is that straight?"
+Sheldon nodded coldly.